 Each spring, SPAO awards one graduate of the SPAO full-time program the $1,500CAD Sphynx Bursary to be applied to an upcoming residency.
 All full-time program graduates from SPAO are eligible.
 Applications for this scholarship must be received by August 1 to be considered.
 Awards will be presented in September.
 Current and former SPAO students are exclusively eligible to apply for the Sphynx Bursary.
 To find out more, and to apply, email firstname.lastname@example.org.

 Past participants in the residency have successfully received funding from granting bodies to help facilitate their residency.

 How to Apply

-After completing the Artist-in-Residence form on the website, please submit the remaining documents and images via email to firstname.lastname@example.org (see below).
-There are no specific application deadlines for the SPAO Residency; however, space is extremely limited and we encourage early applications.
+After completing the Artist-in-Residence form on the website, please submit the remaining documents and images via email to email@example.com (see below).
+The next application deadline is December 7, 2018 for the Winter 2019 Residency; however, space is extremely limited and we encourage early applications.

 1) Fill in the Artist-in-Residence form online:

 2) Send remaining documents to firstname.lastname@example.org via wetransfer.com:

 Artist Statement (PDF)

 10 digital samples of work saved as .JPG, 72dpi, sized to 1200 pixels on the longest edge.
 Files should not be larger than 2MB.

 Images should be accompanied by an image list (PDF); provide the image number, title, and medium.
 Use this document to clarify image details.